Mazda 2 review - Practicality, comfort and boot space

 Overall, we reckon the Mazda 2 it’s a pretty good package from an accommodation standpoint.
 The new Hyundai i20 just has it beaten on interior space, though.

 In spite of a usefully wide tailgate the deep boot means you have to lower objects down into it, but the trade-off is much more space than in the old Mazda 2.
-There’s 280-litres with the rear seats in place, or 950-litres with them folded down (10 and 24-litres less than the Fiesta respectively, but 30 and 173-litres more than its predecessor – and a match for the Volkswagen Polo).
-However, there’s a step up from the boot floor when you fold the rear seats.
+There’s 255 litres with the rear seats in place, or 887 litres with them folded down.
+That’s a fair way behind the luggage space of a Volkswagen Polo, which measures 351 litres with the rear seats in place, and 1,125 litres with them folded.
+There’s also a step up from the boot floor when you fold the rear seats.

 If you want to tow a small trailer you’ll be limited to 900kgs – but that isn’t bad for a supermini.
 There’s no spare wheel though, as Mazda supplies a can of repair foam instead and no option to add a spare.